roaminro/koinos-mock-vm/README.md

 - `transaction`:
     - object of type `koinos.protocol.transaction` set with the transaction info
     - used by the system calls `get_transaction` and `get_transaction_field`
+- `operation`:
+    - object of type `koinos.protocol.operation` set with the operation info
+    - used by the system calls `get_operation`
 - `block`:
     - object of type `koinos.protocol.block` set with the block info
     - used by the system calls `get_block` and `get_block_field`